dataset-ninja/uavdt/README.md

 # UAVDT Dataset

-Uavdt is a dataset for object detection task.
+UAVDT is a dataset for object detection task.